electron/electron-api-demos/docs.md

 - Elements that belong together are prefixed with their parent class. `.section`, `.section-header`, `.section-icon`.
 - States use `is-` prefix
 - Utilities use `u-` prefix

+## Add a Demo

+Here are tips for covering the bases when adding a new demo.
+General tip—for some of these just copy the line or file of a similar existing item to get started!

+- Add demo to sidebar in the appropriate category in `index.html`
+ - update `id`
+ - update `data-section`
+- Add demo template path to the import links in the `head` of `index.html`